Table of Contents

 11. Using a Budgeting App

-For instance, there are dashboards that help you see where your money goes.
-There are round-up apps that round up purchases to the next whole dollar and put the extra bit of money in savings for you.
-What’s more, your bank may already offer these kinds of tools for free.
-Take a look; consider changing banks if they aren’t available; or download (and potentially pay) for what you need online.
+There are numerous digital tools available that will automatically track and categorize your spending.
+Some will even round up purchases to the next whole dollar and put the extra bit of money in savings for you.
+Your bank may already offer these kinds of tools for free.

 If money is feeling tight right now, you may be able to regain a sense of control by taking a deep breath, sitting down, and digging into how your income, spending, and saving all line up.
 Then you can take steps to reduce unnecessary spending, negotiate to lower monthly bills, chip away at expensive debt, and even start building a financial cushion.